AquilaSpace/energy_beaming/README.md

-# energy_beaming
+# Energy Beaming
-Energy beaming financial modelling
+Financial modelling for an initial application of the Aquila global energy transmission system.